Trump calls for immediate ceasefire in Ukraine and says a US withdrawal from NATO is possible

 Zelenskyy described his discussions Saturday with Trump, brought together by French President Emmanuel Macron, as “constructive" but has given no further details.

 “When we talk about an effective peace with Russia, we must talk first of all about effective peace guarantees.
 Ukrainians want peace more than anyone else.
-Russia brought war to our land,” Zelenskyy said.
+Russia brought war to our land,” he said Sunday in a post on the Telegram messaging app.

-Kremlin spokesman Dmitry Peskov responded to Trump's post by repeating Moscow’s longstanding message that it is open to talks with Ukraine.
-Peskov referenced a decree by Zelenskyy from October 2022 that formally declared the prospect of any talks “impossible” as long as Putin was Russia's leader.
+Kremlin spokesman Dmitry Peskov responded to Trump's post by repeating Moscow’s long-standing message that it is open to talks with Ukraine.
+Peskov referenced a decree by Zelenskyy from October 2022 that declared the prospect of any talks “impossible” as long as Putin was Russia's leader.

 That decree came after Putin proclaimed four occupied regions of Ukraine to be part of Russia, in what Kyiv and the West said was a clear violation of Ukrainian sovereignty.